Gum Recession Treatment in Eatontown & Howell, NJ

 What causes gums to recede?

-It is often thought that poor oral hygiene causes gums to recede, but that’s not always the case.
+Poor oral hygiene is often thought to cause gums to recede, but that’s not always true.
 Those with good hygiene also suffer from this condition.

 Gums may recede due to: